Why Career Coaching?

 There is a constant call to change.
 Sometimes the call is a quiet tap on the shoulder and sometimes it is the proverbial meteor that drops out of the sky.
 Constant transition is our human estate.
 The better we get at riding the transition roller coaster, the better the quality of our lives, our work, and our relationships.

-Stuart S. Technology Consultant, Chandler, AZ
+– Glenda S., Technology Consultant, Chandler, AZ

-Your Career Transition Coach Will Help You Achieve…
+Kevin Tucker, as Your Career Transition Coach Will Help You Achieve…

 DEFINITION: Kevin will assist you in defining your reality and discoing if your career goals are realistic.
 Together, you will discuss if you are operating under assumptions about your career path that make sense so that he may guide you in the right direction.